seancdavis/seancdavis-com/www/src/blog/posts/2018-07-13-three-methods-logging-output-during-ruby-processes.md

 ---
-title: "3 Methods for Logging Output During Ruby Processes"
+title: 3 Methods for Logging Output During Ruby Processes
-description: "Logging output during ruby processes is hugely beneficial for gaining insight into running code."
+description: Logging output during ruby processes is hugely beneficial for gaining insight into running code.
 tags:
   - ruby
+image: /blog/default/default-blue-02.png
 ---

 Ruby is a really fun language to write and, as a result, I prefer to write my heavy-lifting tasks in Ruby.
 This could be migrating content from one system to another, parsing and processing a set of files, analyzing data, etc. There are [several approaches to writing scripts in ruby](/blog/four-ways-to-write-run-ruby-script/), be it a rake task, a command-line script, or even a little Ruby library.